nvim-neorocks/luarocks-build-treesitter-parser/README.md

   ---@type string[]
   sources = { "src/parser.c", "src/scanner.c" },

-  ---@type boolean? (optional) Is npm required to generate the sources? generate_requires_npm = false,

   ---@type boolean? (optional) Must the sources be generated using the tree-sitter CLI? generate_from_grammar = true,

+  ---@type boolean? (optional) Is npm required to generate the sources?
+  --- Ignored if generate_from_grammar is false.
+  generate_requires_npm = false,

   ---@type string? (optional) tree-sitter grammar's location (relative to the source root). location = "libs/tree-sitter-LANG",